 The biggest thing to remember about Vegas is that its geared towards making colossal amounts of money on a daily basis.
 The casinos never close, and with no clocks or windows it is easy to loose track of time.
-Its also a relatively new city – aside from the glitz and fake glamour of the Strip, the main avenue around where the majority of casinos are located, everything else is geared towards the casinos, with basic housing estates and very little in the way of anything that isn’t gambling-related.
+It’s also a relatively new city – aside from the glitz and fake glamour of the Strip, the main avenue around where the majority of casinos are located, everything else is geared towards the casinos, with basic housing estates and very little in the way of anything that isn’t gambling-related.
 Watch the backgrounds in the original CSI to see what I mean.
-As it is in the middle of the desert it is also geographically remote – so there’s a sense of isolation there too.
+Located in the middle of the desert it’s also geographically remote – so there’s a sense of isolation there too.

 Look & Feel

 The isolation was stressed right from the outset.
 The PCs arrived in Vegas with no idea of where they were initially.
 They had no support network, although they could phone their Contacts, no money and no place to live.
 They were pretty much walking against the flow the Strip too, in a crowd of fake glamour and glitz.
 Police and security were everywhere and all around was the desert itself.
-Sentinels had their base in the former Stratosphere hotel, seen from anywhere in Vegas, a visual reminder constantly looming over everything (its the one with the spire as you can see here).
+Sentinels had their base in the former Stratosphere hotel, seen from anywhere in Vegas, a visual reminder constantly looming over everything (it’s the one with the spire).

 The second session, I had three players.
 Two had disappeared off the radar, one couldn’t make it (but had let me know in advance).
-I kind of “threw my toys out the pram” at that point and cancelled the game.
-I’m relatively certain that it wasn’t the game or me, but it was a bit petulant on my part.
-I’d actually spent a bit of time getting organised and when half the players can’t be bothered to turn up, it pissed me off.
+I “threw my toys out the pram” at that point and cancelled the game.
+I’m relatively certain that it wasn’t the game or me, but I’d actually spent a bit of time getting organised and when half the players can’t be bothered to turn up, it pissed me off.